Examples of civil disobedience: United States

-Martin Luther King Jr., James Bevel, Rosa Parks, and other activists in the American civil rights movement of the 1950s and 1960s, used civil disobedience techniques.
+Martin Luther King Jr., James Bevel, Rosa Parks, and other activists in the American civil rights movement of the 1950s and 1960s, used nonviolent civil disobedience techniques.
 Among the most notable civil disobedience events in the U.S. occurred when Parks refused to move on the bus when a white man tried to take her seat.
 Although 15-year-old Claudette Colvin had done the same thing nine months earlier, Parks' action led directly to the Montgomery bus boycott.
-A more common act of civil disobedience (in opposition to Jim Crow laws) during the civil rights movement would be a "colored" person (i.e. an African American) sitting at a "whites only" lunch counter.
-In addition, other actions of the era include the Sit-in movements of 1958 and 1960, the 1961 Freedom Riders, the 1963 Birmingham campaign, the 1965 Selma to Montgomery marches and the 1966 Chicago Open Housing Movement.
-These events were effective in promoting the eventual passage of the Civil Rights Act of 1964, the Voting Rights Act of 1965, and the Open Housing Act of 1968.
+A more common act of civil disobedience (in opposition to Jim Crow laws) during the civil rights movement would be a "colored" person (i.e. an African American) sitting at a "whites only" lunch counter or bus terminal waiting room.
+In addition, other actions of the era, not all involving civil disobedience, include the Sit-in movements of 1958 and 1960, the 1961 Freedom Riders, the 1963 Birmingham campaign, the 1965 Selma to Montgomery marches and the 1966 Chicago Open Housing Movement.
+These nonviolent events were effective in promoting the eventual passage of the Civil Rights Act of 1964, the Voting Rights Act of 1965, and the Open Housing Act of 1968.

 Anti-Vietnam War activism brought one of the largest waves of civil disobedience in US history.
 Approximately 34,000 young men burned their draft cards or turned them in to the government.
 Dozens of protesters, such as Daniel Berrigan and the Catonsville Nine, broke into draft boards, seized draft records, and destroyed them to dramatize their protest against the war.
 Other major manifestations were the Chicago 1968 protests, and the 1970 student strike.
 Disobedience spread to the armed forces. with some facing court marshall for openly refusing to fight.
 Tens of thousands deserted from the military, going to Canada or to Western Europe.
 By 1972, army disobedience was widespread, with 50 out of 142 GIs in one company refusing to go out on patrol.

-In the wake of the Vietnam and civil rights struggles, civil disobedience became a major part of other social movements of the era, such as the American Indian Movement, with the Alcatraz Island and Wounded Knee Occupation; and the gay liberation (LGBT) movement which was launched with the Stonewall riots.
+In the wake of the Vietnam protests and civil rights movement, civil disobedience became a major part of other social movements of the era, such as the American Indian Movement, with the Alcatraz Island and Wounded Knee Occupation; and the gay liberation (LGBT) movement which was launched with the Stonewall riots.